-IHDSL participated with LDCs within the Cornerstone Hydro Electric Concepts Association (CHEC) to implement smart meters in a cost effective manner.
+Orillia began its Smart Meter Investment (SMI) by participating with LDCs within the Cornerstone Hydro Electric Concepts Association (CHEC) to implement smart meters in a cost effective manner.
 The collaborative initiative assisted LDCs in the development of project plans, RFPs and contract evaluations.
 As part of the collaborative effort CHEC LDCs entered into a professional services agreement with Util-Assist Inc., an Ontario consulting firm specializing in metering solutions and technologies, to assist with the development of the project plan, RFPs, evaluations, award of contract, project monitoring, problem solving and reporting.
-The cost benefit of the services agreement was reviewed and renewed in January of 2010.
-Review documents are included in Addendum 7 as confidential material.
+This group of LDCs working together were able to achieve economies and successful implementation of the MDM/R project.